idsia-robotics/nanorobotics/index.md

 <figure style="width: 20%" class="align-left"><img src="/files/ral.png"></figure>

 ## Apr 20 2026
-Our journal article “NanoCockpit: Performance-optimized Application Framework for AI-based Autonomous Nanorobotics" has been accepted for publication in the IEEE Robotics and Automation Practice journal. [arXiv preprint](https://arxiv.org/abs/2601.07476), In this work, we propose a high-performance software framework for autonomous applications on nano-UAVs, which became part of the official software stack of the Crazyflie nano-UAV.
-Check the [GitHub repository](https://github.com/idsia-robotics/nanocockpit) to start using it to build your application.
+Our journal article “NanoCockpit: Performance-optimized Application Framework for AI-based Autonomous Nanorobotics" has been accepted for publication in the IEEE Robotics and Automation Practice journal. [arXiv preprint](https://arxiv.org/abs/2601.07476).

+In this work, we propose a high-performance software framework for autonomous applications on nano-UAVs, which became part of the official software stack of the Crazyflie nano-UAV.
+Check the [GitHub repository](https://github.com/idsia-robotics/nanocockpit) to start using it to build your applications.

 ## Feb 25 2026
 Two papers from our group accepted at [ICRA 2026](https://2026.ieee-icra.org/):